 This is a story about a time when I got to eat my words instead of my toast.
 Eating my words, not my toast.
 Good times.
 So happy I got brunch instead.

-Eating my words isn’t something I love doing but it’s a pretty good story so I’ll share my shame.
+This is a bit embarassing but it’s a pretty good story so I’ll share my shame.
+Even though I don’t love eating my words.
 Enjoy

 This weekend my sister spent the night at my new place.
 Although I’m not well stocked for guests yet, I did try to brew coffee in my grandma’s old coffee maker and make toast with cheddar cheese for breakfast in my new toaster oven.